 Although the Ecodesign Regulation requires suppliers to provide information in the technical documentation of the products, the information is in most cases not declared.
-This information should be added to the EPREL database and be accessible to the public by the end of 2020.
+This information should be added to the EPREL database which should soon be accessible to the public by the end of 2020.